YX-S-Z/WGAN_Intro/index.md

 From the picture above, we can see that many generated samples collapse into few samples.

+## Towards Principled Methods for Training Generative Adversarial Networks
+### Introduction
+Since the original GANs suffer from mode unstability and mode collapsing, this paper provides rigious proof to say why previous GANs will eventually encouter such issues and a suitable solutions to solve them.

 ```markdown
 Syntax highlighted code block